 Heavenly bamboo plants have many uses in the landscape.
-Leaves change colors from a delicate green in spring to deep maroon in fall though winter.
+The leaves change colors from a delicate green in spring to deep maroon in fall through winter.
 Growing heavenly bamboo is not complicated.
 Heavenly bamboo is the common name of this plant; it is not related to plants in the invasive bamboo family.

 Heavenly bamboo care is simple and straightforward.
 Once you’ve learned the basics of caring for heavenly bamboo, you can enjoy this attractive plant in your landscape during all seasons.

 If you’re thinking of growing heavenly bamboo, choose a location with full sun.
 Heavenly bamboo plants are attractive as part of a shrub border, in groupings, or even as a standalone focal point.
 Small, white flowers appear in late spring to summer in USDA garden zones 6 through 9 where it is hardy.